iskolbin/pukao/README.md

 # pukao
 Tiny set of helpers for MOAI SDK.
 Helpers independent from each other.
 Helpers don't pollute global namespace.
-Modules don't try to make MOAI highlevel like Rapanui/Hanappe/Flower frameworks (which is pointless IMHO), they just try to safe some keystrokes:).
+Modules don't try to make MOAI highlevel like Rapanui/Hanappe/Flower frameworks (which is pointless IMHO), they just try to safe some keystrokes and make code more declarative.

-## pukao
+## moai
 Allow declarative style of object constructing, i.e. instead of

 ```